OlivierBlanvillain/master-thesis/content.md

 ### A Functional Framework

-We now present a Scala framework for latency compensation.
-By imposing a purely functional design to its users, the framework is focused on correctness and leaves very little room for runtime errors.
+We now present scala-lag-comp, a Scala framework for predictive latency compensation.

+By imposing a purely functional design to its users, the framework focuses on correctness and leaves very little room for runtime errors.
 It implements predictive latency compensation in a fully distributed fashion.
-As opposed to the traditional architectures implementing prediction techniques, such as the one described in @source-engine, our framework does uses any authoritative node to hold the global state of the application, and can therefore functions in a purely peer to peer fashion.
+As opposed to the traditional architectures implementing prediction techniques, such as the one described in\ @source-engine, our framework does uses any authoritative node to hold the global state of the application, and can therefore functions in a purely peer to peer fashion.

 To do so, each peer runs a local simulation of the application up to the current time, using all the information available locally.
 Whenever an input is transmitted to a peer via the network, this remote input will necessarily be slightly out of date because of communication latency.
 In order to incorporate this out of date input into the local simulation, the framework *rolls back* the state of the simulation as it was just before the time of emission of this remote input, and then replays the simulation up to the current time. #stateGraph shows this process in action from the point of view of peer *P1*.
 In this example, *P1* emits an input at time *t2*.
 Then, at time *t3*, *P1* receives an input from *P2* which was emitted at time *t1*.
 At this point, the framework invalidates a branch of the state tree, *S2-S3*, and computes *S2'-S3'-S4'* to take into account both inputs.